21 min read

 However, serious research on mandalas remains scant, and an online search for information on such a profoundly culturally intertwined phenomenon reveals little more than a swath of cheesy promotional websites catering to the making of “personal mandalas for mindfulness,” perhaps indicative of the shallow self-obsession so often characterizing western post-modernism, or what Joseph Campbell called the “New Age Razzle Dazzle.”

-Here, I hope to steer you away from mandala adult colouring books, present you with what we do know about the mandalic phenomena, and ignite a curiosity for all we don’t.
+Here, I hope to steer you away from mandala adult coloring books, present you with what we know about the mandalic phenomena, and ignite a curiosity for all we don’t.

 The word mandala derives from the Sanskrit verbal root mand (loosely translated in English as to mark off, decorate, set off) and the Sanskrit suffix “la” (loosely translated to mean circle, essence, sacred center).[2]
 The Encyclopedia Britannica describes mandalas as “a representation of the universe, a consecrated area that serves as a receptacle for the gods and as a collection point of universal forces.”[3]